JaniITmer/JaniITmer/README.md

 👨‍💻 About me

-🎓 Bachelor’s degree in Computer Science, specialized in software development and testing
+🎓 Graduated from EKKE university with a BSc in Computer Science

 💡 Passionate about software engineering, mobile development, and clean architecture